ChainSafe/gossamer/README.md

 make run-charlie
 ```

-Force wipe the local data for the nodes and then run them:
+Force wipe the chain data for the nodes and then run them:

 ```
 make start-alice